 Q. What is the SAT?

 A. The SAT (Scholastic Aptitude Test) is a test designed primarily for college-bound juniors and seniors.
-The test consists of two divisions: reading and writing (sentence completions, word context, and passage-based reading) and math (multiple choice and student-produced response questions).
-There is an optional writing portion that is not included in the Talent Search.
-The entire test takes 3 hours to complete, but the total time students are at the testing center is over 4 hours.
-The entire test takes 3 hours to complete, but the total time the students are testing virtually will be longer with breaks and instructions.
-The test is designed by College Board, but we will be using a virtual practice test given by Kahn Academy through the Center for Talent Development (CTD).
+The digital test consists of two sections: reading and writing (sentence completions, word context, and passage-based reading) and math (multiple choice and student-produced response questions in a calculator allowed format).
+The entire test takes 2 hours and 15 minutes to complete, but the total time the students are testing virtually will be longer with breaks and instructions.
+The test is designed by College Board, but we will be using a virtual practice test given through the Center for Talent Development (CTD).
 All Michigan high school students are required to take the SAT during their junior year to receive a Michigan diploma.
 Again, if you are testing for ATYP you must complete the full test.

 Q. Why do CTD Assessment and ATYP suggest that I take the ACT or SAT?

 A. You have already exhibited substantial academic talent.
 The academic talent search process provides a second screening device, either the ACT or the SAT, which can be a valuable tool in discovering your potential for excellence in mathematics or language arts.
 Since it is an above-grade-level test, it provides an assessment of your readiness to study curriculum at advanced levels.
-Either test is fine for ATYP admissions, however recent changes to the SAT include wordier math problems that have proven to be an issue for our test takers.
-If you are interested at all in qualifying for the math program, you may want to make the ACT your first choice.
+Either test is fine for ATYP admissions.

 Q. Are the ACT or SAT too difficult for sixth and seventh graders?